Wild weather: 25,000 homes and businesses without power, fallen trees in Auckland

 It's not yet known what caused the outages.

-"We know there's bad weather in the region.
-We've got a crew on their way to the site to try to identify the cause," she said.

-"Our process is to ensure the safety of both the public and anyone in the vicinity first and foremost, then we will try to restore power as quickly as possible and then work to identify what might have caused it."
+"Our process is to ensure the safety of both the public and anyone in the vicinity first and foremost, then we will try to restore power as quickly as possible and then work to identify what might have caused it," she said.

+Power has now been returned to the substations, but it would take "an hour or so" for local lines companies Vector and Northpower to begin restoring supply to customers, a post on Transpower's Facebook page said.

+Transpower's crews will now work to figure out what caused the outage.

 Wild weather has also brought down trees in the suburb of Mt Wellington, briefly causing power to be cut to the area.